mgorny/articles/attack-on-git-signature-verification.rst

 Abstract
 ========
-This article shortly explains the git weaknesses regarding handling commits and tags with multiple OpenPGP signatures.
-The method of creating such commits and tags is presented, and the results of using them are described and analyzed.
+This article shortly explains the historical git weakness regarding handling commits with multiple OpenPGP signatures in git older than v2.20.
+The method of creating such commits is presented, and the results of using them are described and analyzed.

 Background